cpuncekar/cpuncekar/README.md

 ![Banner](https://github.com/cpuncekar/cpuncekar/raw/main/Github-Personal-Banner-v2.png)

 # 💫 About Me:
-I specialize in web design, UX/UI design, and graphic creation, with a focus on developing visually appealing and user-centered solutions.
+I specialize in web design, digital designer, and graphic creation, with a focus on developing visually appealing and user-centered solutions.
 My work is driven by a passion for creating designs that are both functional and aesthetically pleasing.
 Feel free to explore my projects, and let's connect if you're interested in collaborating.

 # 💻 Tech Stack: